The Kiwanis Festival of the Performing Arts

 Ms. Boniface has submitted two successful applications to the Trillium Foundation of Ontario and one to the Stratford and Perth County Community Foundation which provided the financing for the Festival to purchase and customize festival-management software, and develop a website that incorporates data directly from it.
 The result is more timely and accurate information going out to teachers and students.
 Another website improvement was implemented in 2008 that allows participants to register on-line for the Festival.

-Externally, Ms Boniface has moved the festival into an active role in the Ontario Music Festivals Association by bringing the syllabus in line with OMFA rules, regulations and age limits and by encouraging a large and successful team of competitors to participate in the Ontario Music Festival Finals each spring.
+Externally, Ms Boniface moved the festival into an active role in the Ontario Music Festivals Association by bringing the syllabus in line with OMFA rules, regulations and age limits and encouraging a large and successful team of competitors to participate in the Ontario Music Festival Finals each spring.